 Role Of Canada’s Government In Medicine Importation

-Are There Any Shipping Or Packaging Requirements?
+Are There Any Shipping or Packaging Requirements?

 The health products that are imported into Canada for personal use must also follow the packaging rules: